shopware5/devdocs/source/blog/_posts/2015-11-18-dynamic-shopping-worlds.md

 ```

 Merging the result array is necessary, as `$data` might contain the components data, e.g. `zoom` for the map component.
-We add the current store's data to it, so both is available in the emotion template.
+We add the current store's data to it, so both are available in the emotion template.

 ## Store manager backend module
-The store manager backend module was created using Shopware's [backend components](https://developers.shopware.com/developers-guide/backend-components/basics/)
+The store manager backend module was created using Shopware's [backend components](/developers-guide/backend-components/basics/)
-and generated using the [code generator](https://developers.shopware.com/blog/2015/09/01/generating-plugins-with-the-cli-tools/).
+and generated using the [code generator](/blog/2015/09/01/generating-plugins-with-the-cli-tools/).
 So there is nothing special here - except the "edit store template" button, which is supposed to open the template
 shopping world directly.